Independent Investigations

 • Published investigations by members include:

-• Akua Reindorf KC – Independent report for the University of Essex concerning no-platforming and freedom of expression
+• Akua Reindorf KC – Report for the University of Essex concerning no-platforming and freedom of expression

 • Daphne Romney KC – Independent report into sex discrimination, harassment and bullying within the BMA

-• Rebecca Tuck KC – Independent report into antisemitism within the NUS
+• Rebecca Tuck KC – Independent report into antisemitism within the National Union of Students

-• Members regularly work collaboratively with instructing solicitors and organisations from the outset of an investigation, including advising on:
+• Members regularly work collaboratively with instructing solicitors from the outset of an investigation, including advising on:

 • Terms of reference